seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 But straight they told me they would bind me here
 Unto the body of a dismal yew,
 And leave me to this miserable death:
-And then they call’d me foul adulteress,
+And then they call'd me foul adulteress,
 Lascivious Goth, and all the bitterest terms
 That ever ear did hear to such effect:
 And, had you not by wondrous fortune come,
 This vengeance on me had they executed.
-Revenge it, as you love your mother’s life,
+Revenge it, as you love your mother's life,
-Or be ye not henceforth call’d my children.
+Or be ye not henceforth call'd my children.

 **DEMETRIUS**
 This is a witness that I am thy son.